This section is a diversion from the main route, beautiful beaches and wonderful views.

 The area falls into two parts as far as cycling is concerned: Coigach to the south is not dreadfully hilly.
 Cycling this is inevitably out and back.
 A rough track is shown on some maps leading from the road end east of Achiltibuie to the A835 near Strath Kanaird.
 This is difficult scrambling and taking a bike is out of the question.

-All the same you should go to Altandhu, Achiltiebuie etc. There are some lovely beaches combined with distant views of the mountains to the north.
+All the same you should go to Altandhu, Achiltibuie etc. There are some lovely beaches combined with distant views of the mountains to the north.
 There are also interesting places to visit.

 Further north in Assynt it's sort of hilly.
 A B&B owner in Lochinver once told me that she was expecting a family from Surrey one evening.
 They planned to cycle from Kylesku via Drumbeg.
 They knew it was hilly but it was only 25 miles after all.
 She got a phone call at 3pm in the afternoon, they weren't even half way round - she drove round and collected them.

-For other parts of this route, click Related above.
+For other parts of this route, see the Related items below.